-Please read the criteria below carefully and ensure your Committee or Board understands what is required.
+Please carefully read the criteria below to ensure your Committee or Board understands what is required.
 Unfortunately, if you cannot meet these criteria, we cannot progress your application.
-If you are a registered company, we will download you governing documents and accounts (if independently examined or audited) from the Companies House website; you do not need to provide these with your application.
+If you are a registered company, we will download your governing documents and accounts (if independently examined or audited) from the Companies House website; you do not need to provide these with your application.

 In addition, please refer to the relevant fund page you're applying for to check if there are any further criteria you need to meet, such as the location of those benefitting from your project.

 - There must be a minimum of three unrelated persons on the management committee or Board.
-This is to ensure that the group has a range of perspectives and experience and is not dominated by the interests of a single family or similarly connected individuals
+This is to ensure that the group has a range of perspectives and experiences and is not dominated by the interests of a single family or similarly connected individuals.

 - For the same reasons, the majority of your management committee or Board members must be unrelated.